TriodeGirl/Arduino-UNO-R4-Wake_from_interrupt-and-system-clock-switching/README.md

   2. L  LED series resistor changed to 1.7K (which = 1.8mA if 100% on).

-Board running with +9.0V VIN at 48 MHz HOCO clock with default IDE settings: without sleep, USB active = c.
-15.5 mA with WFI and USB active   = c.
-7.5 mA with WFI but USB disabled = c.
+Board running with +9.0V VIN at 48 MHz HOCO clock with default IDE settings:
+  1. Without sleep, USB active = c.
+15.5 mA
+  2. With WFI and USB active   = c.
+7.5 mA
+  3. With WFI but USB disabled = c.
 5.3 mA

-Board running with +9.0V VIN at 8 MHz MOCO clock with default IDE settings: without sleep, USB active = c.
-6.2 mA - HOCO still running for USBFS Module with WFI and USB active   = c.
-4.1 mA with WFI but USB disabled = c.
+Board running with +9.0V VIN at 8 MHz MOCO clock with default IDE settings:
+  1. Without sleep, USB active = c.
+6.2 mA - HOCO still running for USBFS Module
+  2. With WFI and USB active   = c.
+4.1 mA
+  3. With WFI but USB disabled = c.
 2.8 mA - HOCO stopped

 Further measurments with 1/16 and 1/64 clock divisors in C code file.